|Guide||♦||618 Triplogs||Active Topic|

-After you top out at somewhat of a saddle at about 1.7 miles, you get great views of Oro Valley behind you (too much construction!), and the serenity (aaahhhh....) of the wilderness area that lies ahead.
+After you top out at somewhat of a saddle at about 1.7 miles, you get great views of Oro Valley behind you (too much construction!), and the serenity (ahh....) of the wilderness area that lies ahead.
 It is about 20 minutes to the pools from here.
-The trail begins to offer more diversity past this point, a variety of short inclines and declines carry you mostly upward towards the inner canyons.
-Off to the left and far below you can see the stream which connects from the pools that lie above and ahead of you.
-There is a great shady stop off in a clearing to your right in this area where fire rings indicated I wasn't the only one who thought this was a nice little inlet.
-When you get close, the trail begins to descend and close in towards some large rock slabs, your instincts will help you spot the pools which are to your left.
-The trail leads down to the top pool for easiest access.
+The trail begins to offer more diversity past this point.
+A variety of short inclines and declines carry you mostly upward towards the inner canyons.
+You can see the stream that connects from the pools above, ahead, off to the left, and far below.
+There is an excellent shady stop off in a clearing to your right in this area where fire rings indicated I wasn't the only one who thought this was a lovely little inlet.
+When you get close, the trail begins to descend and close in towards some large rock slabs.
+Your instincts will help you spot the pools which are to your left.
+The trail leads down to the top pool for the most accessible access.
 There was no running waters or falls on this dry day, but there was standing water in the pools, which I believe is usually there.
-As usual, my adventurous spirit and curiosity took the best of me and we decided to negotiate our way towards the lower pool for some solitude.
+As usual, my adventurous spirit and curiosity took the best of me, and we decided to negotiate our way towards the lower pool for some solitude.
 OK, so don't take the short little side trail to the left that puts you on top of some large rock slabs with the lower pool on your right.
-It's rather like an automatic slip and slide down to the water.
+It's rather like an automatic slip-n-slide down to the water.
 And these were dry rocks.
-My camera took the dive first and in my attempts to rescue my dear friend, I got the trip down the slip and ended up with a small gushing gash that warranted a follow up visit to Urgent Care.
-Nothing major really, but I totally appreciated my first aid kit and wraps I carry.
-I left my solid bloody handprint on the rock, hopefully not to be mistaken as an ancient petroglyph or a mysterious murder in the canyon.
-I found out later (duh) that the trail you come in on crosses the top pool, takes a left upwards and then drops down on a small side trail towards the lower pool.
-At that pool ,there is a rope tied to the tree over the water, but after the slide ride I wasn't in the mood to test any depths.
-Now this explains why I didn't get any photos of the areas surrounding the pools or any on the return route for that matter!
+My camera took the dive first, and in my attempts to rescue my dear friend, I got the trip down the slip and ended up with a small gushing gash that warranted a follow-up visit to Urgent Care.
+Nothing major, but I appreciated my first aid kit and wraps I carry.
+I left my solid bloody handprint on the rock, hopefully not mistaken as an ancient petroglyph or a mysterious murder in the canyon.
+I found out later (duh) that the trail you come in on crosses the top pool takes a left upwards and then drops down on a small side trail towards the lower pool.
+There is a rope tied to the tree over the water at that pool, but I wasn't in the mood to test any depths after the slide ride.
+This explains why I didn't get any photos of the areas surrounding, the pools, or any on the return route for that matter!
 Hopefully, someone will add some pics from their next trip.

-A small lovely marsh with wildflowers graces the small pool waterside and there were butterflies all around.
-Lovely spot for a lunch break.
-The main trail does continue on past these first set of pools towards Romero Pass if you wish to continue.
-Check your maps and distances carefully, there are quite a few connecting trails in this system for longer explorations, including to the summit of Mt.
-Lemmon.
+A small lovely marsh with wildflowers graces the small pool waterside.
+There were butterflies all around, a lovely spot for a lunch break.
+The main trail does continue past these first set of pools towards Romero Pass if you wish to continue.
+Check your maps and distances carefully.
+There are quite a few connecting trails in this system for more extended explorations, including Mt.
+Lemmon's summit.
 On your return trip, follow the same way you came, make sure to PAY ATTENTION as you are elevating back out of the pool area...there are cairns at a switchback that turns directly right (northeast), where there is also a faint trail blocked by a small line of rocks that leads up and off to the left.
 Make sure you take a RIGHT, as that is the main trail you came in on.
 I am not sure if that left fork connects later, but it is not the main trail, so stay right.
-From there, its smooth sailing back to the parking area as you are headed mostly downhill.
+From there, it's smooth sailing back to the parking area as you are headed mostly downhill.